William I of the Netherlands: Principal changes

 William was also determined to create a unified people, even though the north and the south had drifted far apart culturally and economically since the south was reconquered by Spain after the Act of Abjuration of 1581.
-The North was commercial, Protestant and entirely Dutch-speaking; the south was industrial, Roman Catholic and divided between Dutch and French-speakers.
+The north was commercial, Protestant and entirely Dutch-speaking; the south was industrial, Roman Catholic and divided between Dutch and French-speakers.
+To that end, he concluded his family's longtime factional song, Wilhelmus, was no longer suitable for the times.
+The song referenced the desire of the founder of his house, William the Silent, to be rewarded with a "realm" for fighting against Spain.
+Having fulfilled his family's quest to unite that "realm," William wanted to show he represented the entire nation, not just a faction.
+He was also well aware that the Wilhelmus had Calvinist connotations, and would not have much appeal in the south.
+A new song, Wien Neêrlands Bloed (Those With Dutch Blood), won a contest for a new anthem, and remained in place through 1932.

 Officially, a separation of church and state existed in the kingdom.
 However, William himself was a strong supporter of the Reformed Church.
 This led to resentment among the people in the mostly Catholic south.
 William had also devised controversial language and school policies.
 Dutch was imposed as the official language in (the Dutch-speaking region of) Flanders; this angered French-speaking aristocrats and industrial workers.
-Schools throughout the Kingdom were required to instruct students in the Reformed faith and the Dutch language.
-Many in the South feared that the King sought to extinguish Catholicism and the French language.
+Schools throughout the kingdom were required to instruct students in the Reformed faith and the Dutch language.
+Many in the south feared that the king sought to extinguish Catholicism and the French language.